o-murphy/Voicemeeter/README.md

 ![LowEndRouting](./assets/images/LowEndRouting.drawio.svg)

-### Routing Overview
+#### Routing Overview

 #### Hardware Input
 The audio from your microphone and guitar is captured by the interface and sent to your PC as a single stereo input.
 This input is then assigned to a Hardware Input channel in Voicemeeter.

-#### Processing with DAW/VSTs
+#### Processing with `DAW` / `VSTs`
-To add effects, the audio is routed from Voicemeeter to a DAW or VST host (like Guitar Rig).
+To add effects, the audio is routed from Voicemeeter to a `DAW` or `VST` host (like Guitar Rig).
 This is a crucial step that uses the Voicemeeter Virtual Input ASIO driver to ensure a low-latency connection.

 #### Return Path
-The processed audio, now complete with effects (e.g., distortion, reverb), is sent back from the DAW/VST to a Virtual Input channel in Voicemeeter.
+The processed audio, now complete with effects (e.g., distortion, reverb), is sent back from the `DAW` / `VST` to a Virtual Input channel in Voicemeeter.

 #### Final Mix and Output
 Once the processed audio is back in Voicemeeter, it is routed to two main output buses: